 Common materials used in art deco interior designs are: stainless steel, mirrors, chrome, glass, lacquer, inlaid wood, and unique skins such as zebra print.
 ‘Expensive’ materials are also very common such as: ebony, marble, and rare woods for that extra luxe look.

 Contrast is the name of the game when it comes to colour.
 Bright and deep yellows, reds, greens, blues and pinks are both striking and bold, and mix well with silver, black and chrome.

 Look for strong streamlined furniture with no frills and ruffles.
 Art Deco furniture also tends to be larger in scale so don’t shy away from those oversized sideboards, armoires and chairs.
-Finally, furniture made from unusual woods and chrome are always great options as well as mirrored pieces.
+Furniture made from unusual woods and chrome are always great options as well as mirrored pieces.

-Avoid all pretty florals and plaids in your art deco design!
-Fabrics are pretty simple here, use styles that are either solid colours or geometric designs.
+Avoid all the florals and plaids in your art deco design!
+Go for simpler styles.
+Use fabrics in solid colours or geometric designs.
 Again, the two key words here are bold and contrast.
-Highlight your space with solid colour cushions in contrasting colours.
+Try highlighting your space with solid colour cushions in contrasting colours.

 Abstract designs, black and white tiles, lacquered floors and polished parquet are all common flooring options.
 If you love artwork for your floor (aka rugs) look for large area rugs in geometric patterns.

-Often made from glass or chrome, you can still find pieces that are original to the period but there are also a lot of great reproductions available on the market.
-Glass lighting was sometimes etched or enameled.
-Also common was white and coloured tiffany style glass.
+Light fixtures and lamps are often made from glass or chrome.
+While you can still find pieces that are original to the period, there are also a lot of reproductions available on the market.
+Glass lighting was sometimes etched or enamelled and white and coloured tiffany style glass was common as well.